 Coffee producers are therefore calling on large brands like Nestlé and Starbucks to commit themselves to more balanced profits.
 Nestlé has already formed an alliance with the National Federation of Coffee Growers, in fact since 2011.
 But progress has ever since failed to materialise for producers – while the results for the international company are undoubtedly more substantial.

 In the meantime, more and more coffee producers, in Quindío and elsewhere, are switching to avocado, which not only sells better but is also less difficult to produce.
-(Having said that, it seems that the production of coffee is increasing in Buenavista and all of Quindío, according to this article.)
+Coffee production dropped dramatically in 2021 all over Colombia.

 Another major concern for farmers is climate change and its obvious impact on the crops.
 As we’ve seen before, coffee trees require mild temperatures and regular rainfall to mature a healthy and flavoursome fruit.
 Global warming puts this in peril and coffee producers start worrying about their livelihood.